xaviguasch/codewars-katas-collection/01-fundamentals--8-kyu/notes.md

 n151 - **String Cleaning** Check alternative solution that doesn't include REGEX!!!! n153 - **Define a card suit** Check more elegant alternative solutions n157 - **No Loops 2 - You only need one** Check other solutions with alternate methods, they are easy but try to guess them!

+n161 - **Parse float** WASN'T ABLE TO SOLVE IT AT FIRST TRY!!!!
+Check out what method it uses